keu/docs/astro/cli/get-started.md

 Getting started with Apache Airflow locally is easy with the Astro CLI.

-This tutorial guides you through the process of using the Astro CLI to create an Astro project, run your project in a local Airflow environment, and write DAGs.
-You'll also learn how to use the Astronomer Registry to discover example DAGs and Airflow providers.

 After you complete this tutorial, you'll be able to:

 - Run a local Airflow environment using the Astro CLI.